er537/blog/_posts/2023-09-05-whisper_interpretability.md

 2) The encoder learns human interpretable features
 3) The decoder alone acts as a weak LM**

 *For context: Whisper is a speech-to-text model.
-It has an encoder-decoder transformer architecture shown below.
+It has an encoder-decoder transformer architecture as shown below.
 We used Whisper tiny which is only 39M parameters but remarkably good at transcription!
 The input to the encoder is a 30s chunk of audio (shorter chunks can be padded) and the ouput from the decoder is the transcript, predicted autoregressively.
 It is trained only on labelled speech to text pairs.*

 # 1) Encoder attention is highly localized